Mark Robinson (rugby union, born 1974)

-Mark Powell Robinson (born 17 January 1974 in Stratford, New Zealand) is a former New Zealand rugby union footballer.
+Mark Powell Robinson (born 17 January 1974) is a former New Zealand rugby union footballer.
 He played nine Test matches for the All Blacks between 2000 and 2002.
+He later became a rugby administrator, as CEO of New Zealand Rugby from 2020-2025.

 Not to be confused with Mark Darren "Sharky" Robinson, the North Harbour and 1997-2001 All Black halfback, Mark Powell Robinson played mainly at centre in provincial rugby for Taranaki, Wellington and later Canterbury.
 In Super 12 rugby he played for the Crusaders, with whom he won two titles: in 2000 and 2002.
 It was while playing with the Crusaders that he played his only international rugby, two Tests in 2000 and seven in 2002.

 Playing career

 From the same district in coastal Taranaki as another of New Zealand rugby's intellectuals, Graham Mourie, Robinson also moved to Wellington to study at Victoria University.
 He had only a brief time in the Wellington representative side, making four appearances in the mid 1990s.
 Most of his first class rugby in the 1994-96 seasons was with New Zealand Universities, for whom he played in eight matches including the 1996 world student games in South Africa.

 Because of his Taranaki origins he also played in the 1994 Kieran Crowley farewell tribute match in New Plymouth.

 He returned to Taranaki for the 1997-98 seasons, impressing immensely with his strong running and reliable defence in Taranaki's surprise success in 1997 in making the NPC semifinals.
 In one match against Southland he scored five tries.

 After 18 matches for Taranaki, which was interspersed with his studies at Cambridge, Robinson linked up with Canterbury in time for the 1999 season and for the Crusaders in the 2000 Super 12.
 Though often affected by injuries Robinson was in the Crusaders which won the 2000 Super 12.

 In 2000 Robinson received the first two of his All Blacks caps.
 He made his debut in the second test against Scotland at Eden Park scoring a try and played again in the tri-nations test against the Springboks in Christchurch.

 Because of his injuries Robinson did not reappear in the All Blacks until the 2002 season.
 This proved to be his most effective season and as well as the All Blacks he played pretty much all of the year with the Crusaders, winning another Super 12 title, and also appearing regularly for Canterbury in the NPC and in Ranfurly Shield defences.